 Like always, but especially when involving our National Parks, I’d urge you to use public transport if possible to help protect our natural spaces.

-The Brecon Beacons are very easily accessible by trains and within a short bus, hike or cycle ride you’ll find yourself in the heart of the mountains.
+The Brecon Beacons are very easily accessible by trains, and with a short bus, hike, or cycle ride, you’ll find yourself in the heart of the mountains.
 The nest train stations for accessing the Brecon Beacons are Llandeilo and Llandovery (west side of the park) and Pontypool and Abergavenny (east side of the park).

 To check times and fares, use the National Rail website.

 There are also coaches from major cities in the Uk who go to Abergavenny.

-To look up local public transport options use the www.traveline-cymru.info website.
+To look up local public transport options, use the www.traveline-cymru.info website.
 There are lots of buses operating in the area.
-Including the famous T4 Cardiff to Newton (passing through the Brecon Beacons), known as ‘route with a view’.
+Including the famous T4 Cardiff to Newton (passing through the Brecon Beacons), known as the ‘route with a view’.

 Authorities are also encouraging visitors to hire a small electric eco-car if they plan to get around using a car.

 Parking in the Brecon Beacons

 Parking in the Brecon Beacons is very limited, especially for overnight trips.
-Many of the car parks in the area have a 24-hour limit and it is not wise to leave your car for long unattended.
+Many of the car parks in the area have a 24-hour limit, and it is not wise to leave your car unattended for long.

 Many of the campsites in the area are willing to let you park for a fee.
 This is a good option for anyone travelling to the Brecon Beacons by car.